Rigorous Dynamics of Expectation-Propagation-Based Signal Recovery from Unitarily Invariant Measurements: Main Result

-Corollary~\ref{corollary1} was originally conjectured in \cite{Ma17}, and implies that the EP-based algorithm predicts the exact dynamics of the extrinsic variances in the large system limit.
-Compare (\ref{module_A_var}) and (\ref{module_B_var}) to the SE equations.
-The FPs of the SE equations were proved in \cite{Ma17} to correspond to those of an asymptotic energy function that describes the Bayes-optimal performance---derived in \cite{Takeda06} via the replica method.
-Thus, the Bayes-optimal performance derived in \cite{Takeda06} is achievable when the SE equations have a unique FP, or equivalently when the compression rate $\delta$ is larger than the BP threshold.
+The update rules~(\ref{module_A_var}) and (\ref{module_B_var}) in the EP-based algorithm have the same representation as that in the SE equations~(\ref{module_A_SE}) and (\ref{module_B_SE}).
+This implies that the EP-based algorithm predicts the exact dynamics of the extrinsic variances in the large system limit.
+The FPs of the SE equations were proved in \cite{Ma17} to correspond to those of an asymptotic energy function that describes the Bayes-optimal performance~\cite{Takeda06,Tulino13,Barbier18}.
+Thus, the Bayes-optimal performance is achievable when the SE equations have a unique FP, or equivalently when the compression rate $\delta$ is larger than the BP threshold.